 By Nazmul Idris

-I started developerlife.com in Nov 1998 when I couldn’t find a decent tutorial
+I started developerlife.com on Nov 1998 in Blacksburg, VA, when I couldn’t find a decent tutorial on

 email@example.com mailing list.